bandlab/android-audio-decoder-sample/README.md

 The app does nothing with the decoded data (no operation on the audio samples is performed, and no disk writing either).

-Below some test results are provided: you will notice that the decoding times skyrocket on Android 7.0+ devices.

 Code references:
 [Google sample](https://android.googlesource.com/platform/frameworks/wilhelm/+/master/tests/examples/slesTestDecodeToBuffQueue.cpp) ,
 [Retieving metadata](https://groups.google.com/forum/#!topic/android-ndk/0x9jk-mEH60)

+Here are some test results: you will notice that the decoding times skyrocket on Android 7.0+ devices.

 ````
 LENOVO A680 - Android 4.2.2